The chamois is the only animal that has never become extinct or been exterminated in the National Park.

 Female chamois live with their young, in herds, throughout the year.

 It is not easy to differentiate between male and female chamois, as they both carry similar horns.
 The horns of the female are more slender and not so curved as those of the male.
-Chamois horns are, as their name suggests, made of horn, rather like our finger nails.
+Chamois horns consist, as their name suggests, of horn, rather like our finger nails.
 They grow continually and are not shed.

 Male chamois are solitary and remain in the same territory all year round.